elixir-inspector/ua_inspector/README.md

 ## Usage

+After downloading a copy of the parse databases you can start parsing user agents:

 ```elixir
 iex(1)> UAInspector.parse("Mozilla/5.0 (iPad; CPU OS 7_0_4 like Mac OS X) AppleWebKit/537.51.1 (KHTML, like Gecko) Version/7.0 Mobile/11B554a Safari/9537.53")
 %UAInspector.Result{